fbpx

 These pets were recently brought to the ARL:

 If you think one of them may be your lost pet, please contact us immediately at 610-373-8830 or come into the shelter to identify your pet.
 You will want to bring proof of ownership (photos, veterinarian records, etc.) to reclaim your pet.
 All pets are held for a minimum of 48 hours before they are released to the shelter for adoption.
 Please also check all of the animals available on our adoption page in case your pet has already been released and cleared for adoption.
+Reclaiming fees may apply.

-Just a kind reminder: The pets who are listed below are not available for adoption at this time.
+*The pets who are listed below are not available for adoption at this time.